iamkirankumaryadav/PowerBI/README.md

 - `1GB` limit for datasets stored in shared capacities in a Power BI Service.
 - Can only be refreshed `8` times a day by setting up a scheduled refresh.

+### Calculated Columns

+- Calculated columns refers to entire `Table` or `Column`
+- Calculated columns generated values for each `Row`
+- The values are visible within tables in a `Data View`
+- Calculated columns understand `Row Context`
+- Calculated columns are typically use for `Filtering` data.
+- Calculated columns are useless for creating any numerical values or aggregations (SUM, AVERAGE, COUNT, etc.)

 ### Data Preview

 ![Data Preview](Image/DataPreview.png)